Our goal ...

 Is to create a strong and effective community, one that is devoted to the care and support of people living with neurological conditions, as well as providing support for their families and carers.

-We will work with you to create a plan to help you manage your symptoms.
-We will also encourage and assist you to remain fit, active and mobile for as long as possible.
+We will work with you to create a plan that helps you manage your symptoms, we will also encourage and assist you to remain fit, active and mobile for as long as possible.